-Glencore secures KCC land access with Gécamines, supporting c.300,000 tpa copper and a mine life to the mid-2040s
+Glencore secures land access with Gécamines, extending KCC copper mine life to mid-2040s and supporting 300k tpa production.

 The company says the deal supports a long-term production ambition of around 300,000 tonnes of copper per year and extends KCC’s life of mine into the mid-2040s.
 Closing is subject to registration of the lease agreements in the mining cadastre, which Glencore expects in the coming months.